michelleconville/bakery-lane/README.md

     *   Birthday Cakes
     *   Tasty Treats
     *   Bespoke Cakes
-*   This will allow user to view images of previously create cakes by catagory.
+*   This will allow users to view images of previously created cakes by catagory.
 As the gallery will be fully responsive it will allow the user to view content from any device.

 ![gallery of cakes](assets/images/features/gallery.JPG)